sandstreamdev/std/README.md

 ##### to

-Coverts byte array to string.
+Coverts a byte array into a string.

 ###### Type signature